Generally, a citizen of a foreign country who wishes to enter the

 temporary stay, or an immigrant visa for permanent residence.
 You must have a

-student visa to study in the United States.
-However, sometimes you change your
+student visa to study in the U.S. However, sometimes you change your

 change you may need to change your visa status to accommodate your situation.